HelperInCa/scrapy-and-analysis-of-scenic-spots/README.md

 # cmss_proj
-System of scraping and analysing data of public opinion of scenic spots in China
+System of scraping and analyzing data of public sentiment of scenic spots in China